Server-Side Tracking for Agencies: The 2026 Guide

 - Your server sends conversion data directly to ad platforms via their APIs

-- Result: Conversion gets recorded regardless of browser settings
+- Result: Conversion gets recorded regardless of ad blockers or third-party cookie restrictions

 The Data Quality Improvement Is Real